 Direct represents when someone typed your URL directly into their browser, rather than coming to your site from another page.

 If this number appears inflated, it could be because some of those visits are from you visiting your site without logging in.
 When you're logged in, your activity doesn’t count toward visits.
 However, when you're logged out, we have no way to identify that the visit is you, so those visits can count as Direct, or as a different source if you clicked to your site from somewhere else without logging in, like your Facebook page.
-To prevent this from happening, we recommend logging in from Squarespace.com or clicking Login at the top of this site.
-You can also bookmark your login URL, which looks like this:
+You can read about how to avoid this in Hiding your activity from Analytics.

 Search represents traffic from organic and paid searches in Google and other search engines.